Dugout Canoes: Paddling through the Americas

 Today, people throughout the Americas continue to make and use dugout canoes.

 Did You Know?

 - In the U.S., Florida holds the record for the greatest number of documented ancient dugout canoe finds, totaling nearly 400.
 Michigan is a distant second with 80 recorded dugouts.

 - Using small wood samples and microscopes, scientists can identify the type of tree used to make a dugout.
 This helps answer questions about canoe practices and ancient landscapes, and can even provide clues about past climates.

 - While ancient dugouts were created using fire and tools, today’s dugout tradition continues to evolve.
 Chainsaws often are used for the initial shaping, and some cultures add outboard motors for speed and ease.

 Dugout Canoes was produced by the Florida Museum of Natural History with support from the Alachua County Tourist Development Council, the AEC Trust, the Lastinger Family Foundation and the State of Florida Matching Gifts Trust Fund.
-The Florida Museum will display the exhibit through fall 2013 before it begins traveling to venues across the country.
+The Florida Museum will display the exhibit through Jan.
+5, 2014 before it begins traveling to venues across the country.